farahhrs/Task1-mechanical-engineering/README.md

 ### Movement angle:
-I found the angle of movement depending on inverse kinematics, I assumed that we want to move robot's leg to the coordinate point: (57.55, 28).
+I found the angle of movement based on inverse kinematics, I assumed that we want to move robot's leg to the point: (57.55, 28) on the ؤartesian coordinate system.
 The the  value of x is 57.55 and the value of y is 28.
 As given to us that the length of the robot leg is 64 cm, now we have three values that represent the side lengths of a right-angled traingle.
-Depending on phitagors theory we can find the angle of the movement, Sin 𝜃 =
+Depending on the trigonometric functions of right-angled traingle we can find the angle of the movement:

+sin 𝜃 = opposite side/ hypotenuse sin 𝜃 = 28/64 𝜃 = arcsin(28/64)
+𝜃 = 25.94°